Colors for Skin Tone: Ultimate Guide

 It's all about picking colors that complement your skin's cool undertones.
 Remember the depth of these colors: lighter for fair skin and deeper for darker skin tones.

-Accessorize Right: Match Jewelry With Your Skin Tone
+Accessorize Right: Match Jewelry with Your Skin Tone

 woman wearing gold-colored ring pendant necklaces